Mattole River: Parks and Recreation

+Kings Range Nation Conservation Area flanks the watershed to the west.

 Geography

 In the 1850s, Euro-American settlers started ranching and agricultural traditions on the land.
 This would inhibit contraction of disease and decrease the native Mattole tradition of relying on river resources.
 Post World War II: Logging of Douglas fir became an increased practice for this period of building construction and the tax value of standing trees rose as well.
 Since logging increased, more debris settled in the Mattole River, further damaging it.

 From 1947 to 1988, the old-growth coniferous forest in the watershed was decreased by 90 percent.
 Because of the increased industrialism of this time period, road building led to a network of roads.
 The basin streams became destabilized.
 Forest practices, like the skidding of logs downstream channels became normal practice.
 The streams and forestry along the Mattole were damaged as a result.